Full Name: Common Slug-eater (Duberria lutrix)

 Other Names: Gewone Slakvreter; Tabakrolletjie

 A small snake that averages 30 – 35 cm.
 It feeds exclusively on snails and slugs and locates them by following the slime trail.
-The Slug-eater favours damp localities in the eastern half of South Africa.
+The Common Slug-eater favours damp localities in the south-eastern half of southern Africa.

 During the day it seeks shelter under rocks, logs and grass tufts and emerges in the evening to hunt.
 It is reluctant to bite and if threatened will defecate and secrete a foul-smelling substance simultaneously.
 It also has the peculiar habit of rolling up into a tight spiral with the head concealed, like a roll of tobacco, hence the Afrikaans name.